-Be sure to read to the end to find your free downloadable packing list!
+Be sure to read to the end to find your free packing list!

 Diapers, Wipes, and Bottles Oh My!

 The hospital will most likely provide diapers, wipes, and a pacifier while you are there.
 And they often send home what is still in your baby’s bassinet at the end of your stay.
 However, if you have preferred brands or styles of any of these, feel free to bring your own.
 You can ask the nurses to use the ones you got.
 You may consider using diapers that are better for baby and the environment, check out Dyper in case you want to have some on hand ahead of time

 Usually, the hospital will provide bottles and formula if you are going that route.
 If you are planning to breastfeed and pump, talk to your hospital before your due date.
 You will want to find out if they will provide you with a pump or if you will need to purchase one yourself.

 If you are planning to breastfeed, you will want to be sure to pack some bra pads should you start leaking on the way home, and some nipple cream in case you experience chapping while your little one gets used to nursing.

 Giving birth is not only painful, but it is also messy, and you are going to work up a sweat.
 (It is called labor for a reason!)
 While most hospitals will provide motel-sized shampoo, soap, and toothpaste, some moms prefer to bring their own.